 Business process performance should be measured end-to-end.
 In large enterprises this involves different departments and roles.
-Applications need to provide visibility and stimulate interactions.
+Special requirements for enterprise app need to provide visibility and stimulate interactions.
 Binocs example:

 - Evaluating resource capacity issues and scenarios to solve these issues can be set up in a collaborative way.

 - Binocs supports the process to share resources across teams.